sixtusijoma/Fear-and-Greed-Bot/README.md

 # Fear-and-Greed-Bot
-This is the Repository for the Cryptocurrency Fear and Greed Twitter Bot (@FearandGreedBot).

- BACKGROUND: The Cryptocurrency Fear and Greed Index is a number that displays the current sentiment towards Bitcoin and other cryptocurrencies.
+ The Cryptocurrency Fear and Greed Index is a number that displays the current sentiment towards Bitcoin and other cryptocurrencies.
 The number ranges from 0-100, as 0 being extreme fear and 100 being extreme greed.
 Extreme fear can be a sign that investors are too worried.
  That could be a buying opportunity.
 When Investors are getting too greedy, that means the market